-- 1. willful misconduct by a judge, including misconduct which, although not related to judicial duties, brings the judicial office into disrepute or is prejudicial to the administration of justice; - 2. willful or persistent failure of a judge to perform judicial duties, including the incompetent performance of judicial duties; - intemperance, including extreme or immoderate personal conduct, recurring loss of temper or control, abuse of alcohol, or the use of illegal narcotics or dangerous drugs; - 4. any conduct on the part of a judge that constitutes a violation of the Colorado Code of Judicial Conduct; or - 5. a disability, which is or is likely to become permanent, that interferes with the performance of judicial duties.
+- A. Willful misconduct by a judge, including misconduct which, although not related to judicial duties, brings the judicial office into disrepute or is prejudicial to the administration of justice; - B. Willful or persistent failure of a judge to perform judicial duties, including the incompetent performance of judicial duties; - C. Intemperance, including extreme or immoderate personal conduct, recurring loss of temper or control, abuse of alcohol, or the use of illegal narcotics or dangerous drugs; - D. Any conduct on the part of a judge that constitutes a violation of the Colorado Code of Judicial Conduct; or - E. A disability, which is or is likely to become permanent, that interferes with the performance of judicial duties.